Rebuilding the team culture at Santa Monica College

 That season we were able to muster up three wins, matching the high for the past four years.
 The season ended, the program had moved forward, and I was encouraged to apply for the permanent job.

 In March 2010, I was officially hired as the head coach.
 It didn’t come with a full-time teaching position, but I finally had the keys to the car.
-It was time to roll.
 It became clear that I had to start fresh.
 Obviously, I had created a list of coaches that I wanted to bring with me.
 That was my first priority.
 I had to do it without full-time teaching positions to offer, but I was looking for four criteria: the best coaches, guys I could trust, caring of kids, and positive energy.

 Hiring the best coaches was critical.
 First, it would give me a head start in my recruiting philosophy of maintaining the area’s top talent.
 I inherited a team with mostly out-of-state players, and that was not my philosophy or that of the college’s leadership.
 Second, even if I had to have the best coaches part of the time, it was certainly better to me than having a worse coach all the time.